 - Women in Senegal perform 70 percent of the agricultural work, doing predominately manual labor because mechanical agricultural equipment used contemporarily is unavailable to rural communities.
 Organizations such as the Italian Development Cooperation Agency have trained women in modern technologies and practices, hoping this knowledge will empower women in their communities to teach and be given greater entrepreneurial autonomy over the land and yield.

 - Climate change is drastically altering the yield and land each season which impacts the food and employment security of the Senegalese peoples.
-The Senegal Food and Livelihoods Enhancement Initiative (SFLEI) by the World Vision Organization is implementing farmer-managed natural regeneration to address degraded soils, erosion and increase farmland fertility.
+The Senegal Food and Livelihoods Enhancement Initiative (SFLEI) by the World Vision organization is implementing farmer-managed natural regeneration to address degraded soils, erosion and increase farmland fertility.

 - Senegal has one of the highest electricity access rates, about 64 percent overall.
 The development of a centralized energy grid could provide more profuse access in the rural communities, but that is a cost-intensive endeavor for the nation.
 Solar and hydropower would be the most effective renewable sources for the country.

 - NoPiwouma is the Senegalese offshoot of MeToo movement.
 It translates from Wolof to: “I will not shut up.”
-Due to the work of two women, Ndambaw Kama Thiat and Olivia Codouhe, Senegal, primarily Muslim country, is slowly beginning the conversation around sexual assault and harassment.
+Due to the work of two women, Ndambaw Kama Thiat and Olivia Codouhe, Senegal is slowly beginning the conversation around sexual assault and harassment.
 The Google form these women created and Thiat’s blog are spaces that allow for women, traditionally suppressed by ideas of familial reputation, to tell of their experiences.
 Unlike the legal and economic aspects of the MeToo movement in the U.S., the mission of NoPiwouma is breaking the cultural boundaries of silence and submission.

 - More than 60 percent of Senegal’s population is under the age of 25.
 A critique of many nations is the disengagement of the youth in politics, but the government of Senegal actively continues to try and engage this demographic through initiatives such as Plan of Action for Youth that aims to create coordinated policies through the National Youth Council of Senegal that integrate the youth in decision making and implementation of policies regarding education, employment, culture and health.

-- Senegal possesses one of the most developed water infrastructures on the African continent, but due to its location in sub-Saharan Africa, sustained and equal access to water is the challenge.
-There exists an inequality in access and a disparity in the quality of water transportation systems.
+- Senegal possesses one of the most developed water infrastructures on the African continent, but due to its location in sub-Saharan Africa, sustained and equal access to water is a challenge.
+There exists inequality in access and a disparity in the quality of water transportation systems.
 In 2010, the government and the World Bank began the Water and Sanitation Millennium Program that benefited 654,520 people in five years.
 Based on this success, the project was renewed for the period 2015-2020.

 – Natalie Gates